-There are various extra information which can be shown on this page.
+There are various bits of extra information which can be shown on this page.
 Most of them are coming from the project source code (like context, comments or where the message is being used).
 When you configure secondary languages in your preferences, translation to these languages will be shown (see Secondary languages).

-Bellow translation can be also shown suggestions from other users, which you can accept or delete.
+Below the translation, suggestions from other users can be shown, which you can accept or delete.